Clavus herberti

 Clavus herberti is a species of sea snail, a marine gastropod mollusk in the family Drilliidae.

 Description

 The length of the brownish orange shell attains 16.4 mm, its diameter 6.1 mm.
 The strongly patterned, claviform shell has a rather low spire and a proportionally large and blunt protoconch.
 It shows fine and numerous spiral threads.

 Distribution

-This marine species occurs off East London - S KwaZulu-Natal, South Africa.
+This marine species occurs off East London - KwaZulu-Natal, South Africa.